 Our egos are ruthless.
 Whether we want them to be or not, they are always there, hiding just beneath the surface ready to throw a wrench in the works.
 I recently spoke with a climber who was feeling, for the first time ever, competitive about his climbing.
 I've seen climbers stop a workout early because they, admittedly, didn't want to "look bad" by failing on a 5.11 in front of people.
 This past weekend, at Rocktown in Georgia, I encountered it myself, for the first time in quite a while.

 The day started off strong, having onsighted a V5 while warming up and sending my V8 project, "The Vagina", in a just a few attempts.
-I figured that with temps nearing perfection, now would be the time to go check out my ultimate "dream boulder", Golden Harvest (V10).
-As I approached the boulder from the backside, I could hear voices, and strangely, found myself hoping that the climbers were working on the V4 next to Golden Harvest.
+I figured that with temps nearing perfection, now would be the time to go check out my ultimate dream boulder, "Golden Harvest" V10.
+As I approached the boulder from the backside, I could hear voices, and strangely, found myself hoping that the climbers were working on the V4 next to "Golden Harvest."
 They weren't.
-There were 3 guys working on Golden Harvest, and according to the incessant spray, they were all close to sending.
+There were 3 guys working on "Golden Harvest," and according to the incessant spray, they were all close to sending.
 They looked strong.
-They were obviously dedicated boulderers, while I toted around a pad thats older than their climbing careers.
+They were obviously dedicated boulderers, while I toted around a pad older than their climbing careers.
 I took a little time to commit, not wanting to make a fool of myself by falling off the first moves, which from the looks of things, were quite difficult.

 After watching several attempts from the climbers, and taking a deep breath, I found myself standing at the start holds of one of the most beautiful boulders in the Southeast.
-I had watched the beta intently, visualized myself making the first couple of moves, and stepped on without hesitation.
-To my suprise, the (what had appeared to be difficult) first move went easily.
+I had watched the beta intently, visualized myself making the first couple moves, and stepped on without hesitation.
+To my surprise, the (what had appeared to be difficult) first move went easily.
 I almost hesitated on the second move, thinking that I must be doing something wrong for it to feel this doable.
-On my first try, I was able to get set up for the crux move, and move toward the distant, hard to snag hold.
-I was nowhere even close to hitting it, but on my first attempt, had equaled the high point of these "stronger" climbers, and more importantly, had vanquished the jitters.
+On my first try, I was able to get set up for the crux move, and move toward the distant, hard-to-snag hold.
+I was nowhere even close to hitting it, but on my first attempt, I had equaled the high point of these "stronger" climbers, and more importantly, had vanquished the jitters.

 While sitting there on my ancient pad, psyching up to commit to trying, I had a few important thoughts.
 Regardless of the outcome, the situation was going to end up a positive one.
-Here's why.
+Here's why:

 1. Playing It Safe Is The Biggest Risk Of All.